ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 {: #vrw-orderinginstance-topology}

 The following topology options are provided:
-* **Single-zone VMware instance** - this option deploys your vCenter Server in a single-zone data center.
+* **Single-zone VMware virtual data center** - this option deploys your vCenter Server in a single-zone data center.
-* **Multizone VMware instance** - this option deploys your vCenter Server across three availability zones in an {{site.data.keyword.cloud}} multizone region if a single-zone data center failure occurs.
+* **Multizone VMware virtual data center** - this option deploys your vCenter Server across three availability zones in an {{site.data.keyword.cloud}} multizone region if a single-zone data center failure occurs.

 ## Service prerequisites
 {: #vrw-orderinginstance-serv-prereq}